Sean O'Haire: Arrests

 In 1992, Haire was arrested in Hilton Head Island and charged with assault.

 In June 2004, Haire was arrested and charged with multiple counts of assault after a brawl at a Hilton Head night club, in which he was accused of striking two women.
 He was later convicted of one count of assault in 2006.

 On April 24, 2007, Haire was charged with aggravated assault and battery for a fight at a bar weeks prior.
 The charge was later dismissed.

 On September 6, 2009, Haire was arrested in Chatham County, Georgia, for allegedly assaulting his then girlfriend.
 He was charged with domestic battery and criminal trespassing before being released on $4,600 bail.

 On November 23, 2011, Haire was again arrested in Chatham County, Georgia and charged with simple battery.
 He was later released on $1,850 bail.

 Death

 On the morning of September 9, 2014, Haire's father found him dead, hanging from a bedpost in his bedroom in the Spartanburg, South Carolina home they shared.
 He was 43 years old.
 It was determined by the Spartanburg County coroner's office that Haire committed suicide the night prior.
-Haire's passing was announced to the public via Twitter by former WCW wrestler and personal friend of Haire's Scotty Riggs.
+Haire's death was announced to the public via Twitter by former WCW wrestler and personal friend of Haire's Scotty Riggs.
 Haire reportedly battled depression and substance addiction for many years.
 It was reported that Haire had attended WWE sponsored rehab six times in the six years preceding his death.